Contrast-Security-OSS/docs/content/user/agent/node/config/NodeConfig.md

---localonly                      | Disable reporting to TeamServer --appArgs &lt;args&gt;           | Specify args to pass into the application --httpProxy &lt;url&gt;          | HTTP proxy url for the agent --appVersion &lt;number&gt;      | Version of the application being instrumented, as you would like it reported to teamserver (if different from 'version' field in the application's package.json
+--localonly                      | Disable reporting to TeamServer --appArgs &lt;args&gt;           | Specify args to pass into the application --httpProxy &lt;url&gt;          | HTTP proxy url for the agent --appVersion &lt;number&gt;      | Version of the application being instrumented, as you would like it reported to TeamServer (if different from 'version' field in the application's *package.json*
 --skipAutoUpdate                 | Skip the automatic agent update process performed on agent startup

 ## Logging